SSS Maternity Benefits Voluntary Members

 Are you a voluntary SSS member wondering how much you can receive for your upcoming maternity benefit in 2026?
 Whether you recently resigned, are self-employed, or simply paying voluntarily, understanding how your SSS Maternity Benefit is computed is the first step to ensuring you get the full amount you deserve.

-In this guide, we’ll go through:
+In this guide, well go through:

 • How SSS computes maternity benefits for voluntary members